dhairyashah1/USBee32-S2/README.md

 ## Future work

-To add extra components to the board to deliver better functionality(Eg: Adding OLED)
+- To add extra components to the board to deliver better functionality (Eg: Adding OLED)
+- Switching to a 4-layer PCB to make it more space efficient
+- Adding safety against electrostatic discharge

 ## License
 - Distributed under the [MIT License](https://github.com/dhairyashah1/pcb-design-ESP32-S2/blob/main/LICENSE).